Divyamm05/Cafe-Billing-System/README.md

-Le Cafe Billing System
+#Le Cafe Billing System
-Welcome to the Le Cafe Billing System, a simple and user-friendly application to manage customer bills for a cafe.
+Welcome to the **Le Cafe Billing System**, a simple and user-friendly application to manage customer bills for a cafe.
 This system is built using Python's Tkinter for the GUI and CSV for data storage.

-Features
+##Features
 Customer details entry (name, phone number, bill number) Menu items categorized into Mains, Drinks, and Sides Calculation of total amounts and taxes